craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 When you make a Maneuver, if you are within Weapon Range and Line of Sight of the creature that imposed this Ailment on you, they make an Attack against your Reflex.

 #### Hobbled
-When you make a Maneuver, the distance you travel is halved
+When you make a Maneuver, the distance you travel is halved.

 #### Bleeding
+At the beginning of your turn, you take one True Necrotic Damage for every stack of 'Bleeding' you have.

 #### Flammable
 #### Caught
 #### Frightened